MengMeng3399/MDCL/README.md

     python MDCL.py

-If your folder layout differs, adjust only the data path arguments/constants;
+If your folder layout differs, adjust the data path arguments/constants;

 ---